60 FPS vs 120 FPS: Differences and When 120 FPS Is Worth It in 2026

 It's also worth distinguishing FPS (how many frames the source/game produces) from refresh rate (how many times per second your display can redraw, measured in Hz).
 A 60Hz panel will only ever show 60 of those 120 frames per second — to actually see 120 FPS, you need a 120Hz (or higher) monitor or TV.

-• Less Motion Blur and Ghosting: Higher frame rates produce sharper individual frames during motion, reducing the smeared "ghost" trails common on 60 FPS displays during quick camera pans.
+• Cleaner motion edges: Higher frame rates tend to produce sharper individual frames during motion, which can reduce the smeared trails visible on 60 FPS displays during quick pans.

 Professional Smoother AI